PoustouFlan/Crypto-Drink/README.md

 # CryptoDrink [Work In Progress!]

+An instance of CryptoDrink is hosted at https://www.crypto-drink.com !

 This is a complete rework of the previous Discord Bot [CryptoDrink](https://github.com/PoustouFlan/Crypto-Drink-Deprecated).
 CryptoDrink allows anybody to create a local [CryptoHack](https://cryptohack.org) scoreboard with friends.
 The scoreboards then can be linked to some Discord WebHooks, in order to receive automatic announcements when any user in the scoreboard solves a new challenge.